 The COVID 19 pandemic has made taking care of someone with dementia at home even more challenging.
 In addition to trying to ensure the person does not get infected, family caregivers have to help the person adjust to the lockdown constraints (and any unlock relaxations) and their impact on the daily routine.
 Also, families face multiple practical problems handling household chores and work.
 This work, stress, uncertainty and fear make things worse.

 This page has been created as a resource for families in India supporting home care for someone with dementia.
 It is also relevant for people supporting them.
 The page does not provide medical advice or information on COVID-19 as such – for that, please check authoritative sources like India’s Health Ministry site Opens in new window and the WHO site Opens in new window The focus of the page is care-related discussion relevant in the COVID-19 infection context including lockdown/ unlock implications.
 Though there are no easy answers for the multiple problems being faced, a shared awareness of problems and some related information and tips are provided as a starting point for families looking for a way forward.
-The page has been updated for the order dated May 30, 2020 which identifies steps towards a phased re-opening (Unlock 1) (ref: Order from Ministry of Home Affairs, India Opens in new window ).
-Any feedback/ suggestions for content or resources of this page can be sent to firstname.lastname@example.org
+The page has been updated for the order dated July 29, 2020 which identifies steps towards the next phase of phased re-opening (Unlock 3) (ref: Order from Ministry of Home Affairs, India Opens in new window ).
+Any feedback/ suggestions for content or resources of this page can be sent to email@example.com

 On this page: